kmr1024/Tesseract-Animaiton/README.md

 In Blender, there were additional components which enabled the creation  and aesthetics of the 3D model of Tesseract.

-This project involves complex mathematical operations for 4D geometry manipulation and demonstrates how Blender's scripting capabilities can be leveraged to create dynamic visualizations of higher-dimensional objects.
+This project involves simple mathematical operations for 4D geometry manipulation and demonstrates how Blender's scripting capabilities can be leveraged to create dynamic visualizations of higher-dimensional objects.